top of page

 Hospital reception area equipped with digital health record terminals

-The HIB is a system designed to connect healthcare providers across the country by enabling the sharing of key health information.
+The HIA is a system designed to connect healthcare providers across the country by enabling the sharing of key health information.
 This includes patient allergies, vaccinations, diagnoses, medications, laboratory test results, radiological images, and discharge summaries.
-Beyond the NEHR, HIB also supports sharing non-NEHR health information to promote community health initiatives and community-based care.
+Beyond the NEHR, HIA also supports sharing non-NEHR health information to promote community health initiatives and community-based care.

 Healthcare providers often face challenges when patient information is scattered across multiple systems or paper records.
 This fragmentation can lead to delays, errors, or repeated tests.
-The HIB addresses these issues by:
+The HIA addresses these issues by:

 • Improving care coordination: Providers can quickly access a patient’s full medical history.